aspose-barcode/Aspose.BarCode-Documentation/pythonjava/release-notes/release-notes-2023/aspose-barcode-for-python-via-java-23-6/_index.md

 - Generation.HanXinVersion class was added to select allowed Han Xin versions, Auto and Version01 - Version84.
 - Generation.HanXinParameters class was added
 - function getHanXin() was added to Generation.BarcodeParameters.
-- functions getHanXinEncodeMode():int and setHanXinEncodeMode(int) were added to Generation.HanXinParameters.
+- functions getHanXinEncodeMode() and setHanXinEncodeMode(int) were added to Generation.HanXinParameters.
-- functions getHanXinErrorLevel():int and setHanXinErrorLevel(int) were added to Generation.HanXinParameters.
+- functions getHanXinErrorLevel() and setHanXinErrorLevel(int) were added to Generation.HanXinParameters.
-- functions getHanXinVersion():int and setHanXinVersion(int) were added to Generation.HanXinParameters.
+- functions getHanXinVersion() and setHanXinVersion(int) were added to Generation.HanXinParameters.
-- functions getHanXinECIEncoding():int and setHanXinECIEncoding(int) were added to Generation.HanXinParameters.
+- functions getHanXinECIEncoding() and setHanXinECIEncoding(int) were added to Generation.HanXinParameters.
 - constants HAN_XIN and GS_1_HAN_XIN constants were added to Generation.EncodeTypes.
 - constants HAN_XIN and GS_1_HAN_XIN values were added to Recognition.DecodeType.